SepehrFakoori/cryptocurrency_flutter_application/README.md

 5. Submit a pull request to the main repository.

-Thank you for choosing tic_tac_toe_application!
+Thank you for choosing cryptocurrency_flutter_application!
 If you encounter any issues or have suggestions for improvements, please don't hesitate to [create an issue](https://github.com/sepehrfakoori/cryptocurrency_flutter_application/issues).
 We look forward to your feedback and collaboration.